 Content and overview

-On a national and transnational scale, 22 and respectively 9 cartographically portrayed key figures are thematically divided into the following aspects: demographic context, income and jobs, living conditions, environment, personal security, mobility, culture and leisure, economic context.
+On a national and transnational scale, about 30 cartographically portrayed key figures are thematically divided into the following aspects: demographic context, income and jobs, living conditions, environment, personal security, mobility, culture and leisure, economic context.
 The thematic structure of the key figures corresponds to the one of the concept How'Life of the OECD, which is choosen to describe the quality of life in cities and is not always consistent with the thematic structure of the FSO.
 Depending on data availability, the maps cover the spatial levels of larger urban zones, core cities and neighbourhoods.

 Larger urban zone